 It wasn’t until the early-1950’s that building restrictions were lifted and work proceeded to complete the cinema, to revised plans by architect C.J.
 Foster who was assisted by S.E.
 Woodyear, G. MacFarlane and P. Turner.
 Gone were the original Art Deco styled plans of Glen and in came a more modern style suitable for the 1950’s.

 The Regal Cinema opened on 19th September 1955 with Richard Todd in "The Dam Busters".
 It was re-named ABC in 1963.

 The ABC was closed on 20th November 1982 with Lewis Collins in "Who Dares Wins".
 The building was unused and derelict for several years and was later converted into a nightclub, known as ‘Fusion’ and finally ‘N-tyce’.

 In early-2007 there were reports that planning applications had been submitted to demolish the building, however, in May 2010, it was reported the building had been sold to an Apostolic Church.
 The church backed out of the deal, and it was sold to a community based theatre group in June 2011.
-Plans are underway to re-open as a live theatre & performance space & two-screen cinema, known as the Woolwich Grand Theatre.
+It re-opened as a live theatre & performance space with plans to create & two-screen cinema, known as the Woolwich Grand Theatre.